Cut Your Carbon Footprint in Half

 • The average US citizen generates 16.4 tons of greenhouse gas emissions in one year.

-Here are 8 sequential, practical, doable steps demonstrating how you can start reducing your carbon footprint by 50%: NOW!!
+• The guide has 8 practical steps on how you can reduce your carbon footprint by 50%: NOW!

-I will use a real example—our own household's Climate Action Plan for you to use as a springboard:
+• I will use a real example—our own household’s Climate Action Plan.
+Use it as a template for your plan.

-Magee Family Climate Action Plan: Reduce our household's annual CO2 emissions by 12 tons—or 50% in 12 months.
+• Magee Family Climate Action Plan Example: How to reduce our household’s annual CO2 emissions by 50% in 12 months.

 8 STEPS YOU CAN TAKE TO CUT YOUR HOUSEHOLD’S CARBON FOOTPRINT 50%